Southbank Carol Singalong, credit Richard Haughton

 Details: 20th December, 7.30pm | Cadogan Hall, 5 Sloane Terrace, London SW1X 9DQ | £19-39

 More atmospheric than the telly, less faff than going to Cambridge – this concert brings the world-famous choir from King’s College to the Barbican, where you can join them in singing classic carols with the Philharmonia Orchestra.

 Details: 21st December, 7.30-9.45pm | Barbican Centre, Silk Street, London, EC2Y 8DS | £22.50-54

 Now a regular festive fixture, the Mozart Symphony Orchestra are ditching their namesake for the day to play a live soundtrack to accompany this screening of The Snowman.
 Bring tissues.

 Details: 22nd December, 1.30pm and 4.30pm | Cadogan Hall, 5 Sloane Terrace, London SW1X 9DQ | £16-32

 Carols by Candlelight

 For a Christmas gig with all the trimmings, this concert should fit the bill – it’s performed entirely in 18th century costume in a ‘candlelit-style’ setting.
-The line-up includes plenty of baroque and classical bangers – Hallelujah, Zadok the Priest, Joy To The World, etc. – and is rounded off with some old-school carols, like In The Bleak Midwinter and Good King Wenceslas.
+The line-up includes plenty of baroque and classical bangers – Zadok the Priest, Joy to the World, Let the Bright Seraphim, etc. – and is rounded off with some old-school carols, like O Little Town of Bethlehem and Good King Wenceslas.

 Jingle Bell Christmas

-If, somehow, you haven’t had total Christmas pop fatigue by the 21st, the Barbican are staging a Rockettes-style festive extravaganza, with The London Concert Orchestra, Capital Voices and The Jingle Belles dancers taking you from Mariah Carey to Dean Martin.
+If, somehow, you haven’t had total Christmas pop fatigue by the 23rd, the Barbican are staging a Rockettes-style festive extravaganza, with The London Concert Orchestra, Capital Voices and The Jingle Bell dancers taking you from Bing Crosby to Elton John.